-UNIVERSITY CALENDAR 1995-96
+UNIVERSITY CALENDAR 1996-97

-FALI 1995 Echan O MALE Febru Augu 2 F 20 Residence halls open, 8 a.m.
-12 M Schedule of Courses for Summer 96 24 Th Late Registration and Loan available Disbursement begins at IM West 28 W 28 M Classes begin Last day for withdrawal or dropping Late enrollment fees begin \$ courses with no grade reported Final date to report completion of work Septe mhor for I-Incomplete grade from previous COLUMN TO SOME I + 1 - + 1 / - 11 + - /6 Summer or Fall semester to the Office 1 F Last day to drop/add or change to/from of the Registrar 1 M Credit/No Credit or Visitor options University closed for Labor Day THE PARTY OF THE P 21 End of 100% refund period.
-No refund Marcl h 21 111 after this date.
-4-8 M-F Spring break arter this date.
-11 Schedule of Courses for Fall 96 available Octob per 11-25 · Computer/Telephone enrollment period 17 Middle of the semester for Summer 96 17 Last day for withdrawal or dropping SILVER TO SELECT SERVICE SERVI courses with no grade reported April 5 F Final date to initiate withdrawal from for I-Incomplete grade from previous the University Spring or Summer semester to the 26 Last day of classes Office of the Registrar 29 M Final exams begin 27 F Final date for degree candidates to 14 submit applications for graduation for May Fall semester in the Office of the 1 W Minimum tuition and fee payment due Park India Registrar in order that their names for Summer 96 might appear in the commencement 3 Final exams end program 3 Residence halls close, 8 p.m.
-Nove mbor 3-4 F-Sa Commencements Direct data to initiate with decreal from ~~~~ 400 17 F Final date to initiate withdrawal from SUMI MER 199 6 23-26 Th Cu the University Thanksgiving recess Mov 23-20 111-3u Thanksgiving recess May Decer nber 8 Residence halls open, 8 a.m.
-Classes end 13 Classes begin for first session 8 8-9 Commencements 27 M Holiday, University closed 11-15 Final exams June 15 Residence halls close, 8 p.m.
-25 Holiday, University closed 5 Middle of the first session 26 Holiday, University closed 27 Th Final exams, first session 20 14 Tionady, our visity visits July CDDI NG 1996 SPKI NG 1990 1 Classes begin for second session Janua arv 4 24 Holiday, University closed Middle of second session The state of the s Holiday, University closed 24 vv Whide of second session 2 Holiday, University closed Augus st 7 Residence halls open, 12 noon 15 Final exams for second session 9 Tu Late Registration and Loan 15 111 That exams for second session 14 Disbursement begins at IM West 10 W. Classes begin 1 Late Enrollment fee begins 16 Tu Last day to drop/add or change to/from Table 1 Credit/No credit or Visitor status and the same of
+FALI 1996 Febru ary Augu st 10 M Schedule of Courses for Summer 97 18 Residence halls open, 8 a.m. available 22 Late Registration and Loan 26 W Middle of the semester Disbursement begins at IM West Last day for withdrawal or dropping 26 Classes begin courses with no grade reported 20 Late enrollment fees begin Final date to report completion of work for I-Incomplete grade from previous 30 F Last day to drop/add or change to/from Credit/No Credit or Visitor options Summer or Fall semester to the Office Credit/10 Credit of Visitor options of the Registrar Septe mber · · 2 University closed for Labor Day March h 19 End of 100% refund period.
+No refund 3-7 Spring break after this date. .
+10 M Schedule of Courses for Fall 97 available 0-4-1 10-24 Computer/Telephone enrollment period Octob for Summer 97 15 Middle of the semester April Last day for withdrawal or dropping 4 E .
+Final date to initiate withdrawal from courses with no grade reported Final date to report completion of work 4 F the University for I-Incomplete grade from previous 25 F Last day of classes Spring or Summer semester to the 28 Final exams begin Office of the Registrar 30 Minimum tuition and fee payment due 25 F for Summer 97 submit applications for graduation for 表示 [48] Fall semester in the Office of the May Registrar in order that their names 2 Final exams end might appear in the commencement 2 Residence halls close, 8 p.m. program 2-3 F-Sa Commencements Nove mber SUM MER 199 15 F Final date to initiate withdrawal from VILIC 199 the University May 28-29 Th-F Thanksgiving recess 7 w Residence halls open, 8 a.m.
+Decen nher 12 Classes begin for first session 6 Classes and 26 M Holiday, University closed 6-7 Classes end Commencements June 9-13 Final exams 13 Residence halls close, 8 p.m.
+4 Middle of the first session Final exams, first session 24 Tu Holiday, University closed 26 30 Classes begin for second session 25 Holiday, University closed 30 141 Classes begin for second session 31 Tu Holiday, University closed July 4 F Holiday, University closed SPRI NG 1997 23 W Middle of second session Janua arv Augus st 1 Holiday, University closed 14 Final exams for second session 5 Residence halls open, 12 noon 17 10 Titlal exams for second session 7 Late Registration and Loan Disbursement begins at IM West 8 Classes begin Commence of the Change of the Commence of the Late Enrollment fee begins 14 Tu Last day to drop/add or change to/from 21 E .
+Credit/No credit or Visitor status 31 Г End of 100% refund period